Deposit vs Down Payment:

 In a real estate transaction, always make sure that you have the proper representation and have hired both a realtor and a lawyer to represent you to ensure that the deposits are handled in a professional and proper manner.

-DEPOSIT: If the property is a resale property (sold from a seller, and not a developer) then typically the deposit will be held in trust by the buyer’s agents brokerage.
+For resale properties, the deposit is typically held in trust by the buyer’s agents brokerage.
 If the property is sold without buyer representation, the deposit should be paid to an appointed solicitor in trust.

-DOWN PAYMENT: The remaining funds for the down payment are given directly to the buyer’s notary/lawyer, and typically given by the buyer to their legal representative by form of bank draft.
+The remaining funds for the down payment are given directly to the buyer’s chosen notary/lawyer, and are often given by form of bank draft.

 EXAMPLES OF DEPOSIT VS DOWN PAYMENT